ubccr/hpc-toolset-tutorial/coldfront/README.md

 Allocation change requests are turned on by default.
 This will allow PIs to request date extensions for their allocations.
 The date ranges default to 30, 60, & 90 days but can be set changed or disabled completely in `hpc-toolset-tutorial/coldfront/coldfront.env`
 See https://coldfront.readthedocs.io/en/latest/config/#coldfront-core-settings for more information.

 If you want PIs to be able to request changes to allocation attributes (i.e. storage quotas, unix group) this needs to be set on the allocation attribute.
-For this demo, we allowed the PI to request changes Qon the `Storage Quota` attribute.
+For this demo, we allowed the PI to request changes on the `Storage Quota` attribute.

 ## More info on the OnDemand Plugin